-Finance's requirements currently cover the main CCAF requirements.
-Overall, the agencies have the fundamentals in place and are meeting Finance's requirements.
+Finance's requirements currently meet the main CCAF requirements.
+Overall, the agencies have the fundamentals in place and are meeting most of Finance's requirements.
 In order to achieve a fully incorporated evaluation, some improvements are needed including:

-- providing a clear link between the agency's goals and overall government objectives - linking activities to goals and objectives - linking expenditures to results - discussing legislation and the authorities under which they operate for realizing long-term goals; and show what has been learned and what will change as a result.
+- providing a clear link between the agencies goals and overall government objectives - linking activities to goals and objectives - linking expenditures to results - discussing legislation and the authorities under which they operate